understanding-the-connected-home/book/connected_literacy.md

 # Connected literacy

-## WRITTEn: M
-## PROOFED?
+## DONE

 *To be empowered in the connected home, we will need to learn certain skills and competencies so that we can fully read, write and participate in these technologies.*

 ## Building on web literacy

-Over the last few years, there's been a lot of research and advocacy around the skills required to be literate on the web.
-Notably, web literacy is not just about "learning to code," but rather how to become a critical consumer, contributor and participant online.
+Over the last few years, there has been a lot of research and advocacy around the skills required to be literate on the internet.
+Notably, this web literacy is not just about "learning to code," but rather how to become a critical consumer, contributor and participant online.

 As a champion of user empowerment on the web, the Mozilla Foundation developed the Web Literacy Map to better define these skills and create curricula and programs to foster them.